-Total Assets increased by \$18.6m to \$205.1m with Members' Equity increasing by \$0.3m to \$24.6m.
-Our loan portfolio increased by \$15.7m to \$150.7m and our deposit portfolio increased by \$22.6m to \$177.6m.
+Total Assets increased by \$23.2m to \$228.4m with Members' Equity increasing by \$0.9m to \$25.5m.
+Our loan portfolio increased by \$15.8m to \$166.5m and our deposit portfolio increased by \$18.3m to \$195.9m.

-There were no significant changes in the operations of the Co-operative, other than the impact of the Coronavirus (COVID-19) pandemic.
-The rapid rise of COVID-19 has seen an unprecedented global response by Governments, regulators and industry sectors.
-This has included an increased level of restrictions on corporate Australia's ability to operate, significant volatility and instability in financial markets and the release of a number of government stimulus packages to support individuals and businesses as the Australian and global economies face significant slowdowns and uncertainties.
+There were no significant changes in the operations of the Co-operative, other than the ongoing impact of the Coronavirus (COVID-19) pandemic.
+The continued impacts of COVID-19 and further global response by Governments, regulators and industry sectors.
+This has included an increased level of restrictions on corporate Australia's ability to operate, significant volatility and instability in financial markets and the release of a number of government stimulus packages to support individuals and businesses as the Australian and global economies continues to face significant uncertainties.

-The Co-operative received a number of COVID-19 related hardship applications from customers regarding their loan facilities during the 2020 financial year, which has been taken into account in the expected credit loss provision as at 30 June 2020
+The Co-operative received a number of COVID-19 related hardship applications from Members regarding their loan facilities during the 2021 financial year, which has been taken into account in the expected credit loss provision as at 30 June 2021